Cyb3rn0id/Microchip_Curiosity_Nano_Examples/16F15376_Curiosity_Nano_Test_UART.X/readme.md

 Baudrate: 9600

-Programm will send a message everytime SW0 (RE2) is pressed, LED0 (RE0) will light up.
+Program will send a message everytime SW0 (RE2) is pressed, LED0 (RE0) will light up.

 Releasing button, cycle will restart.